The new MacBook Pro 13 feels anything but new

 Maybe, if you like the Touch Bar and need something ASAP

-The new MacBook Pro 13 (available at Best Buy for $1,299.00) is in a weird spot, trapped with a body that now feels dated compared to the sleeker MacBook Pro 14, and even the cheaper MacBook Air.
+The new MacBook Pro 13 (available at Amazon for $1,299.00) is in a weird spot, trapped with a body that now feels dated compared to the sleeker MacBook Pro 14, and even the cheaper MacBook Air.
 On the other hand, it’s still a great laptop with more than enough power to run productivity apps and some light video editing without sacrificing its 19-hour battery life.

 For the MacBook Pro 13’s price, you can get Windows laptops just as sleek and powerful, like the Lenovo Yoga 9i or MSI Summit E16 Flip, with 4K touch screens, but you simply won’t get two days’ worth of usage on one charge.
 If you can wait for a couple of weeks for the M2 MacBook Air (which is available for pre-order), you can get a cheaper Mac with the same performance, a slightly larger screen, slimmer body, a 1080p webcam, and a physical function key row.
 Yes, the MacBook Air reportedly has less battery life (we have yet to test this ourselves—keep an eye out for our review!), but if the M1 MacBook Pro 13 and MacBook Air have taught us anything, you’ll still be getting more than 12 hours of use off a single charge.